Copyright ©1994-2021 by Mike Quigley. No reproduction of any kind without permission.

 After nine years, Soviet military bigshot Mischa Toptegan is still furious.
 During his last visit to Hawaii (see #88 & #89, The Ninety-Second War), McGarrett brought him tea in a cup rather than a glass during a farewell party.
 Toptegan orders a strike with a special limited-power ICBM which will reduce the Iolani Palace to the "world's smallest parking lot" (the Russian phrase he uses is difficult to translate).
 This upsets Wo Fat who is on the loose, because Wo wants to have the pleasure of eliminating McGarrett himself.
 (Check the rarely-seen lost 12th season finale, "Go, Fat, Go!" where Wo escapes from jail).
 Wo and his henchmen make plans to remove McGarrett from his office where he has been working non-stop for 3 weeks.
 Ghost of Chin Ho Kelly: Sir Alec Guinness.

-McGarrett suspects that mob boss Tony Alika (Ross Martin), recently released from prison on a technicality, is importing contaminated silicone used for transplants by Honolulu plastic surgeons.
+McGarrett suspects that mob boss Tony Alika (Ross Martin), recently released from jail on a technicality, is importing contaminated silicone used for breast implants by Honolulu plastic surgeons.
 Danno is sent out to investigate topless dancers on Hotel Street.
 Mitzi: Carol Doda.